 While I have a Facebook account, I reserve its use strictly to personal friends (high-school comrades, hiking buddies, etc.).
 Please DO NOT "friend" me on Facebook or Linked-In; all such requests will be ignored.

-You may, however, follow me on Twitter if you wish.
+You may, however, follow me on Twitter if you wish, but I haven't posted in a couple of years.
 My posts, although infrequent, will be primarily math and science based.

 |On-Line Quizzes, Forms, and Homeworks||Data for lab assignments|

 |Description of CMPSCI 105 (1.2 Meg)||Some fun (free) PC software I wrote|